LINDE v. ARAB BANK, PLC

-As part of the settlement, the Bank reserved the right to take a one-time appeal of the liability verdict, the outcome of which would determine the settlement’s precise contours.
-The briefing is complete and the Second Circuit heard extensive oral argument on May 16, 2017.
+As part of the settlement, the Bank reserved the right to take a one-time appeal of the liability verdict, the outcome of which would determine the settlement’s precise financial contours.
+The Bank elected to take that appeal, and the Second Circuit heard extensive oral argument on May 16, 2017.

 On February 9, 2018, the Second Circuit rejected the Bank’s argument that the jury’s verdict could not be supported by the evidence but ruled that the district court had committed a reversible error by failing to provide a jury instruction on the definitional requirements of an “act of international terrorism” for Plaintiffs’ Section 2333(a) claim.

 [w]e agree that plaintiffs are entitled to the benefits of JASTA’s [Justice Against Sponsors of Terrorism Act] expansion of ATA liability to aiders and abettors on this appeal, [and the Second Circuit acknowledged that] Hamas operatives carried out the attacks underlying plaintiffs’ ATA claims, and those attacks satisfy all the definitional requirements of international terrorism stated in § 2331(1).
 From the charge given and the verdict returned, we can also assume that the jury found Arab Bank to have provided material support in the form of financial services to what it knew was a designated terrorist organization.